ot4i/ace-demo-pipeline/demo-infrastructure/README-jenkins.md

 - DEPLOY_CONFIGURATION, which defaults to `false` but should be set to `true` for the initial configuration creation.

 To create the pipeline (and following the Jenkins pipeline tour instructions), a "multibranch pipeline" should be created and pointed at the github repo.
-This pipeline muste refer to `demo-infrastructure/Jenkinsfile.aceaas` and not the default Jenkinsfile.
+This pipeline must refer to `demo-infrastructure/Jenkinsfile.aceaas` and not the default `Jenkinsfile`.

 Once the pipeline has been created and branches configured, the `CT_JDBC` credentials should be created as described in the integration node section above, and additional credentials are